tytydraco/yessleep/out/Im_a_student_doctor_My_first_patient_is_the_reason_I_might_die_tonight.md

 And now—this.

 I came home and the house was dark.
-I live alone, in a single-level terrace.
+I live alone, in a two-storey terrace.
 Usually it feels cozy.
 Not tonight.

 I locked the door, flicked the hallway light on.